Jasondmcgee/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Henry met the Unicorn King who granted him magic powers.
+He learned to fly, cast spells, and teleport to a fansty world with anime bitches.
 The end.

 ## Cast